📺Monitor

-The Monitor feature in ZBrain offers comprehensive oversight of your AI applications by automating evaluation and performance tracking.
+The Monitor feature in ZBrain offers comprehensive oversight of your AI agents and applications by automating evaluation and performance tracking.
 It ensures response quality, helps identify issues proactively, and maintains optimal performance across all deployed solutions.

 Monitor captures inputs and outputs from your applications, continuously evaluating responses against defined metrics at scheduled intervals.
 This provides real-time insights into performance, tracking success and failure rates, and highlighting patterns needing attention.
 The results are displayed in an intuitive interface, enabling you to quickly identification and resolution of issues and ensure consistent, high-quality AI interactions.